-The VoIP world is a crowded market, and while Zoom’s VoIP solution provides Zoom users with competitive pricing with relatively expansive features, there are several other options well worth considering.
+The VoIP world is a crowded market, and while Zoom’s VoIP solution provides its users with competitive pricing with relatively expansive features, there are several Zoom alternatives well worth considering.
 Here are four worthy alternatives to consider while you’re on the market for a business phone system.

 RingCentral is present on the Gartner Magic Quadrant for a reason: they provide powerful business communications with a high degree of reliability.
 Their VoIP telephone service comes in four plans: Essentials ($19.99), Standard ($24.99), Premium ($34.99), and Ultimate ($49.99).

 Having four RingCentral pricing plans for both voice and UC really meshes with businesses that are growing.
 With RingCentral, you get internet fax, advanced call routing, and conferencing.
 RingCentral also features text messaging, which is missing on Zoom’s VoIP solution.

 Grasshopper is LogMeIn’s small business solution.
 Unlike its other options like GoToConnect (formerly Jive), Grasshopper is geared towards businesses as small as the solopreneur.
 They provide virtual numbers and have a three-tier plan structure.
 This includes Solo ($26/month, billed annually), Partner ($44/month, billed annually), and Small Business ($80/month, billed annually).

 They are also valuable for those that are on the fence – they offer a seven-day trial as a free version that doesn’t require a credit card.
 Some key features included in all Grasshopper pricing tiers include virtual fax, Gmail integration, voicemail transcription, and business texting.

 This provider also has three tiers in which to select.
 These include Starter ($10), Standard ($20), and Premier ($30).
 All paid plans grant unlimited calling to the U.S., but this does not include Canadian calls like some other VoIP providers like Zoom.
 Also, there are some gated features to consider.

 For example, the Starter plan doesn’t have auto attendants and there’s no desk phone compatibility.
 Still, for those that need fairly valuable features like voicemail transcripts and 24/7 tech support, Google definitely is competitive with any other provider you’ll see in this guide.